muralibala/identitybpa/nginx-config/README.md

-## LetsEncrypt SSL Certs on Nginx
+## Installation of Let's Encrypt SSL Certs on Nginx

-This usecase shows configuration of an nginx server with SSL certificates obtained from LetsEncrypt.
+This usecase shows configuration of an nginx server with SSL certificates obtained from Let's Encrypt.

 The demo SSL site is configured at - https://identitybpa1.skvared.com/